How HIV gets treated nowadays in the US

 The Emotional Journey of Those Affected by HIV

-Finding out you’ve got HIV can hit you like a ton of bricks.
+Finding out you’ve got the virus can hit you like a ton of bricks.
 It’s like your world’s been flipped on its head, leaving you feeling all kinds of scared, jittery, and not knowing what’s around the corner.
 To get a real feel for this ride, let’s chew the fat with a couple of folks who’ve walked a mile in these shoes.

 Sarah’s Story

-Sarah, a real firecracker of a gal, only 25, found out she’s got HIV.
+Sarah, a real firecracker of a gal, only 25, found out she’s got the virus.
 It’s like her world got flipped upside down.
 She’s been on this crazy emotional ride, dealing with all sorts of stuff.
 People giving her the side-eye, scared to let folks know about her diagnosis, and having a tough time looking after her health.
-But let me tell you, Sarah’s story is a testament to how tough folks with HIV can be.
+But let me tell you, Sarah’s story is a testament to how tough folks with the virus can be.
 She sought out counseling, got herself into support groups, and had a solid crew of friends backing her up.
 Sure, she’s hoping for a cure, but she’s learned to find joy, love, and happiness, virus or no virus.
 That’s Sarah for ya.

 David’s Triumph